tupperkion/Steamworks/README.md

  - `PLAY_DEAD` does nothing.
 It's just ignored.
  - `GEAR` runs the `Gear` command.
 It will drive at 50% power for half of a second before running the command if the robot starts on one of the side positions.
  - `SURGE` drives at 60% power for 2 seconds if the robot starts on one of the side positions.
 It will do nothing in the middle.

+> These auto routines drive the robot _backwards_, meaning they assume that the robot placed with the gear holder facing outward, away from the wall.
+This should _always_ be the starting configuration of the robot.

 `Auto` and `Gear` demonstrate good use of `Series`, `DriveCommand`, and `releaseForChildren()`.
 Look at them for examples of usage of these features.